Pasteles Recipes

 PASTELES - IMMACULATE BITES

-Place a large skillet over medium heat, as soon as it’s hot add about 2-3 tablespoons oil, add diced pork and cook, until slightly brown or pork is no …
+Place a large skillet over medium heat, as soon as it’s hot add about 2-3 tablespoons oil, add diced pork and cook, until slightly brown or pork is no longer pink.
+This …

 From africanbites.com